isomerpages/moe-chijologc/_holistic-education/Departments/English.md

 #### Our Curriculum

 **The Core: STELLAR 2.0 National Curriculum**

-STELLAR 2.0 (Strategies for English Language Learning and Reading) is provides our foundational framework.
+<br>STELLAR 2.0 (Strategies for English Language Learning and Reading) is provides our foundational framework.
 It moves beyond rote learning to fostering a deep, authentic mastery of the English language.

 * **Lower Primary (P1–P3a):** Focuses on experiential learning, using shared stories to build a strong foundation in grammar and vocabulary.
 * **Upper Primary (P3b–P6):** Shifts toward collaborative learning, where students engage with complex texts and develop advanced comprehension skills.